Click through and use these 50 tips to get the most mileage out of your money and live large on any size budget.

 Go Yachting With Groupon

-Yachting might sound like the ultimate one-percenter experience, but evening sails, daytime cruises and full-boat charters can be enjoyed quite affordably when booked through discount portals like Groupon.
+Yachting might sound like the ultimate one-percenter experience, but evening sails, daytime cruises and full-boat charters can be enjoyed for an affordable price when booked through discount portals like Groupon.

 Rent Luxury Fashion Instead of Buying